 How do I get a more precise estimate of my score?

 If your Fitbit device connects to GPS, we can provide a more precise estimate of your score using the relationship between pace and heart rate during your runs.
 This is because individuals with higher VO2 Max have a lower heart rate while running at the same pace compared to individuals with lower VO2 Max.
 If you're able to run at a comfortable pace for at least 10 minutes, track a run with GPS.
 (Fitbit Charge 2, Fitbit Blaze, and Fitbit Versa customers should use Exercise mode or app with connected GPS; Fitbit Ionic customers should use the Exercise app).
 We recommend running on flat terrain as much as possible since only the flat sections of your run count towards your score estimate.
 You may need to go on several runs that are at least 10 minutes in length to affect your score.

 For instructions on using multisport mode with GPS, see How do I use multisport or exercise mode on my tracker?

 How does Fitbit calculate my cardio fitness level?

-We use your cardio fitness score in combination with your gender and age to calculate your cardio fitness level.
-By helping you understand how you compare to other people who share your gender and age range, cardio fitness level is a holistic way to track your cardiovascular fitness over time.
+We use your cardio fitness score in combination with your sex and age to calculate your cardio fitness level.
+By helping you understand how you compare to other people who share your sex and age range, cardio fitness level is a holistic way to track your cardiovascular fitness over time.